 Our Purpose

-Our purpose is to help the tamariki of Aotearoa to develop strong foundations of health from which to thrive,
+Our purpose is to help the young people of Aotearoa to develop a love of movement that creates a strong foundation of health that allows them to grow, learn and thrive.

 "It is health that is real wealth and not pieces of gold and silver."
 Mahatma Gandhi